Certificate in Advanced Professional Counseling (CAPC)

 What are the requirements for licensure in PA?

 The primary license for master’s level counselors in the Commonwealth of Pennsylvania is the Licensed Professional Counselor (LPC) credential (enacted in 1998).
-To obtain this license, individuals need to complete 60 graduate hours in a counseling related program of study, 3000 hours of postgraduate supervised work, and pass a national counseling exam.
+To obtain this license, individuals need to complete 60 graduate hours in a counseling related program of study, 3000 hours of supervised postgraduate work and pass a national counseling exam.
 Details can be found on our Licensure page.

 Please note that the practice and testing requirements for licensure will be the student’s responsibility after graduation.
 While BTS makes every effort to stay abreast of licensing changes, our primary goal is to train and educate wise, godly counselors for kingdom work.
 Those seeking licensure in their jurisdiction need to take personal responsibility to ensure that BTS’s program meets their needs.